meenagnair/Smart_Drones_Robots_Final_Spring2026/README.md

 ---
 ## Overview
 Crowd crush is the term used to describe when a crowd becomes so dense that fatalities can occur from compressive asphyxia caused by high crowd density.
+This project is intended for use of a drone to autonomously patrol a designated area and monitor crowds for associated risk conditions.
+Due to the diffuiculty of simulating the associated conditions with this project, the files here remain an AI pipeline, and will be updated in the future.

 ---
 ## Risk Thresholds